sueszli/neice/README.md

 # patches

+- new dockerfile with dependency dump for reproducibility

 # unable to patch

-- note by authors: updated dependencies (REL, flairNLP) means different word vocabulary, which means different topic coherence scores than the original paper → results changed but should have the same distribution
+- note by authors: updated dependencies (REL, flairNLP) mean a different vocabulary. this makes it impossible to reproducible exact scores from original paper. however the distribution of scores should be similar.

 - spotify dataset not available since dec 2023 (https://podcastsdataset.byspotify.com/)